la-haute-societe/craft-elasticsearch/README.md

 #### `elasticsearchEndpoint`
 Type: _string_

 The Elasticsearch instance endpoint URL (with protocol, host and port).
 Ignored if `elasticsearchComponentConfig` is set.

 #### `isAuthEnabled`
 Type: _bool_

 A boolean indicating whether authentication is required on the Elasticsearch instance.
 Ignored if `elasticsearchComponentConfig` is set.

 #### `username`
 Type: _string_

 The username used to authenticate on the Elasticsearch instance if it's protected by X-Pack Security.
 Ignored if `isAuthEnabled` is set to `false` or `elasticsearchComponentConfig` is set.

 #### `password`
 Type: _string_

 The password used to authenticate on the Elasticsearch instance if it's protected by X-Pack Security.
 Ignored if `isAuthEnabled` is set to `false` or `elasticsearchComponentConfig` is set.

 #### `highlight`
 Type: _array_

 The elasticsearch configuration used to highlight query results.
 Only `pre_tags` and `post_tags` are configurable in the CP, advanced config must be done in the file.
 For more options, refer to the [elasticsearch documentation][].

 #### `blacklistedEntryTypes`
-Type: _int[]_
+Type: _string[]_

-An array of entry type ids of which entries should not be indexed.
+An array of entry type handle of which entries should not be indexed.

 ### Only in the configuration file